As an Amazon Associate, we earn from qualifying purchases. Affiliate links do not affect our ratings. Learn more.

 Heat protectants are applied directly to your hair and often your scalp before styling, and they stay on without being rinsed off.
 Because they sit on your body during prolonged heat exposure, the ingredients they contain matter more than you might expect.

-• Many heat protectants contain synthetic fragrances, silicones, and preservatives that can build up on hair and come into contact with your scalp over time.
+- Many heat protectants rely on synthetic fragrances, silicones, and preservatives that can build up on hair and come into contact with your scalp over time.

 Review what you already use